777arc/textbook/content/sampling.rst

 .. image:: ../_static/sampling_Fs_0.45.svg
    :align: center

 Still not fast enough!
-You have to sample at **twice** the frequency of the signal in order to remove the ambiguity we are experiencing:
+According to a piece of DSP theory we won't dive into, you have to sample at **twice** the frequency of the signal in order to remove the ambiguity we are experiencing:

 .. image:: ../_static/sampling_Fs_0.6.svg
    :align: center

 There's no incorrect signal this time because we sampled fast enough that no signal exists that fits these samples other than the one you see (unless you go *higher* in frequency, but we will discuss that later).

-Since most signals will have many frequency components to them, to accurately sample them the rate must be "twice the frequency of the maximum frequency component" in our signal.
+In the above example our signal was just a simple sine wave, most actual signals will have many frequency components to them.
+To accurately sample any given signal, the sample rate must be "at least twice the frequency of the maximum frequency component".
 Here's a way to visualize that:

 .. image:: ../_static/max_freq.png
    :scale: 70%